-The special Student Services Committee is a Presidential Committee formed in 1972 to meet the needs of those students with special problems which can only be solved at the institutional level.
-Some of the special groups identified as having special needs include: Blacks, Chicanos, Native Americans, Asian-Americans, Handicapped, Veterans, Foreign Students, and Disadvantaged, i.e., single parents, women.
+The special Student Services Committee is a Presidential Committee formed in 1972 to meet the needs of those students with special problems which can only be solved at the institution level.
+Some of the special groups identified as having special needs include: Blacks, Chicanos, Native Americans, Asian-Americans, Handicapped, Veterans, Foreign students, and disadvantaged, i.e., single parents, women.